-The Company uses fair value measurement accounting for financial assets and liabilities and for financial instruments and certain other items at fair value.
-The Company has elected the fair value option for its investment in a non-public company (see Note 3).
-The Company has not elected the fair value option for any of its other eligible financial assets or liabilities.
+The Company accounts for financial assets and liabilities, financial instruments and certain other items at fair value.
+The Company has also elected the fair value option for its investment in a non-public company (see Note 3).

-The accounting guidance established a three-tier hierarchy for fair value measurements, which prioritizes the inputs used in measuring fair value as follows:
+US Generally Accepted Accounting Principals has established a three-tier hierarchy for fair value measurements, which prioritizes the inputs used in measuring fair value as follows: